poult-lab/daily-word/english_words_ learning.md

 [noun] a pair of dice. "a small cube of wood, plastic, etc., with a different number of spots on each of its sides, used in games of chance"

 [verb] diced carrots. "to cut meat, vegetables, etc. into small square pieces" "切丁"

+06.stats [stæts]

+[noun] Statistics is the study of numbers and the law between numbers.

+"statistics"

+07.axis [ˈæksɪs]

+[noun] Mars takes longer to revolve on its axis than the earth. "an imaginary line through the centre of an object, around which the object turns"

+[noun] the vertical/horizontal axis. "a fixed line against which the positions of points are measured, especially points on a graph"